 Taboom Director leads Online Reuters Course on LGBTQI+ Reporting

 16 journalists from across Sub-Saharan Africa participated in the week-long Thomson Reuters Foundation workshop.

 Taboom Launches Reporting Guide on Sexual and Gender Minorities & Religion in Sub-Saharan Africa (2nd Ed.)

-The handbook includes practical tips, trainee stories, and a source guide to assist journalists as they report on LGBTQI+ issues and religion in Sub-Saharan Africa.
+The updated handbook includes new reporting tips and resources to assist journalists as they report on LGBTQI+ issues and religion in Sub-Saharan Africa.